 The reality of social media is that with every passing minute, anybody in the world could post a photo, video or blog related to your brand.
 Most organizations are focused on limiting the potential downside of this–creating social outreach designed to limit and address negative customer experiences.
 But what about the upside?

 Even if positive user-generated content doesn’t mention your business directly, it can still be leveraged to enhance your brand image.
-The trick is capturing this content in the first place, not an easy proposition when user content so often fails to tag @brands through their most preferred #channels.
+The trick is capturing this content in the first place, which is not an easy proposition when user content so often fails to tag @brands through their most preferred #channels.

 For marketers, being unable to make use of an endless flurry of potentially helpful media can feel pretty frustrating.
 About as frustrating as wearing a straightjacket in one of those swirling cash booths.